 Black Pin Hikes

 This chart shows what I consider some of my toughest day hikes, but not all the black pin hikes.
 It shows the elevation profiles for each one in an easily comparable way.
 I got this chart idea from HikingGeek.com.
 For full details of each hike, see the associated trip reports.
-I decided to stop trying to rank the relative difficulty of these trips, other than to say that Tanriverdi Falls stands alone as my toughest day hike so far.
+I decided to stop trying to rank the relative difficulty of these trips.
+I have descriptions for all of the black pin hikes below, but they are not all charted because it would be too busy.

 Tanriverdi Falls - A canyon hike leading to the largest waterfall in the Santa Ana Mountains.
 The first half of the canyon has a good use trail, but when you reach the second falls, it is totally wild.
 There are eight waterfalls that must be bypassed in the canyon to get to Tanriverdi Falls.
 On the way, you will face ticks, a forest of unavoidable poison oak, and difficult and dangerous navigation on the sheer canyon walls.
-While the stats look tame, this is the most dangerous hike I've done.
+While the stats look tame, this is the one of the most dangerous hikes I've done, up there with the San Antonio Ridge.
 I could only manage about 1/2 mile per hour in the technical mid-canyon section.
 Better for canyoneers than hikers, rarely visited.
 Not the same kind of challenge as long distance/gain on a trail.
 Bring your war face.

 Cloudripper - The highest summit of the Inconsolable Range in the Eastern Sierra at 13525'.
 Starting at South Lake and heading toward Green Lake, about half of the hike is off trail boulder scrambling.
 You have to go over Vagabond Peak at 13347' or nearly over it to get to Cloudripper on this route.
 Both summits require some exposed class 3 moves to reach.
 The constant exertion at this elevation is a real grind.
 As much a mental challenge as physical.